 For the tour’s last stop, we head back to where it all started, to the north gate food stalls which is just a short walk from Wat Lok Molee.
 Being so close to the Old Town, this is the only area on tonight’s tour frequented by tourists.
 It’s home to one of Chiang Mai’s most legendary food stalls and vendors – Khao Kha Moo Chang Phueak and the Cowboy Hat Lady.
 More on that later.

 We were stuffed to the gills at this point so it was time to wind down with dessert.
-Pictured here are ingredients for a Thai iced dessert similar to Filipino halo-halo.
+Pictured here are ingredients for a Thai iced dessert similar to halo-halo, a popular dessert in Filipino cuisine.

 I don’t know what it’s called but the first dessert we tried was this dish made with what looked to be tapioca pearls in a coconut milk soup.